If you have been here before, you know that I believe that a well-planned public relations campaign is far more effective than advertising.

 Not a surprising statement, considering the fact that I get paid for creating public relations plans.

-However, I believe that PR is so important to the success of an organization, I want everyone to understand how easy it can be to plan properly and I am happy to share my knowledge.
+However, I believe that PR is so important to the success of an organization that I want everyone to understand how easy it can be to plan properly.

 PLEASE NOTE: In this case, “easy” means not that hard if you already know what you are doing, but important enough that even if you don’t, it is worth the pain to figure it out.